 Everyone already has to get a background check when buying a gun.

 Federal law only requires licensed dealers to perform background checks.
-That means that millions of guns are exchanged each year without one – often online or at gun shows.
+That means that millions of guns are bought and sold by unlicensed sellers each year without one—often online or at gun shows.

 Source: Miller, Hepburn, Azrael, “Firearm Acquisition Without Background Checks,” 2017; Everytown, “Unchecked,” 2021.

-A judge can only issue a final red flag order following a hearing of which the person is given notice and during which they have an opportunity to be heard.
-Red flag laws also allow an individual to petition to terminate an existing order.
+Red Flag orders are issued only by judges on the basis of evidence that meets certain standards of proof, and judges can only issue a final order following a hearing of which the person is given notice and during which they have an opportunity to be heard.
+Red Flag laws also allow an individual to petition to terminate an existing order.

 Source: Everytown, “Extreme Risk Laws Save Lives,” 2020.